LegendaryGuard/BFP/README.md

 - `g_allowSpectatorChat` cvar is functional, spectators can't send messages if the cvar is disabled
 - spectator mode can toggle ki boost as if the player is flying
 - particle aura is almost implemented
+- beam trails are bendy, almost similar to original BFP though
 - while charging ki near water, bubble particles appear
 - when player is still moving with/without friction and charging ki, antigrav rock particles appear
 - new particles: charge smoke, which appears when charging ki near the ground